Bitcoin Security 101: Storing Your Cryptocurrency Offline

 As a user, when you acquire a cryptocurrency (let’s say a bitcoin, for example), it comes with both a private key and a public one.
 The private key is the 51-digit string of alphanumeric characters you use to unlock your bitcoin in order to spend or otherwise transfer it.
 The public key is a string created by an algorithm based on your private key.
 It uniquely identifies you as the holder of this bitcoin to the outside world.

 Since the public key is derived from the private key, it is used to prove the validity of a transaction without having to publicly broadcast the private key itself.
-(Further details are beyond the scope of this article, however for an explanation of how this public/private key cryptography works, see this wiki.)

 When you store bitcoins in a wallet, what you’re actually storing is this public/private key combination which allows you to unlock an address on the blockchain and prove your ownership of the token.
 The cryptocurrency itself isn’t actually stored anywhere.